SJ0769/Obsidian-Notes-SJ/content/Miscellaneous/Philosophy.md

 Laws cannot be defined w/out 'loopholes'
 	**Note:** This is not because of the incompleteness theorem as laws and the legal system are not a formal language (so it would be improper to use it), Instead this naturally arises from ambiguity w/in language.

+Apophatic theology responds to the ineffability paradox (i.e., saying "God is ineffable" is a description and hence is effable) by instead saying "God is not effable", assigning a negative description to 'God' rather than a positive one.
+An apophatic theologist argues that 'negative descriptions' are not actually descriptions in that nothing exactly is being ascribed to God's nature.
+Instead negative descriptions such as "God is not effable" are meta-linguistic statements about the limits of our language not being able to capture the notion of 'God.'

 -----------------

+## Idealism
 There may be differing perspectives or sense data (i.e., color, texture,...,etc.) of a physical object (the material) depending on the person.
 	$\to$ i.e., the shape of a table may appear square or diamond shape or some other shape depending on the position of the observer relative to the table.